isw-kudos/huddo-docs/docs/log4j.md

 Boards WebSphere does not use log4j directly.
 It does contain commons-logging which contains log4j 1.2 which is not affected by the vulnerability.

 ## Boards Docker/Component Pack
-Boards Docker does not contain any Javaand as such is not affected by this vulnerability.
+Boards Docker does not contain any Java and as such is not affected by this vulnerability.

 ## Boards Cloud
-Boards Cloud does not contain any Javaand as such is not affected by this vulnerability.
+Boards Cloud does not contain any Java and as such is not affected by this vulnerability.